komatsu5147/CleanCMB.jl/README.md

 This package contains functions to enable extraction of clean maps of the cosmic microwave background (CMB).
 Some functions can be used to extract non-CMB astrophysical components as well.

+If you came here to reproduce the results in Section 6 of the CCAT-prime science forecast paper, please go to [ccatprime/sciencepaper/](https://github.com/komatsu5147/CleanCMB.jl/tree/master/ccatprime/sciencepaper).

 Different algorithms exist for extraction of clean maps of the CMB (as well as of astrophysical components).
 The package currently supports:

 - Internal Linear Combination (ILC) Method